BinaryNavigator07/cxs-utils-docs/README.md

 # ContextSuite Documentation

-This repository contains the comprehensive documentation for ContextSuite, built with Next.js and Markdoc.
+This repository contains the comprehensive documentation for ContextSuite, built with Next.js and MDX.

 ## 🚀 Quick Start